PurnPum/Sketchy-Crystal/README.md

 - Made the Bug Contests avaliable every day.

+- Ability to randomize trainer parties and wild pokemon (Needs further testing).

 ## CURRENTLY DOING:

 - Testing the initial release, looking for bugs.

-- Working on Ranzomizer on a different branch.
+- Working on the hard mode on a different branch.

 ## TODO:

-- Fix as many documented bugs from the original code as possible.
+- Fix as many documented bugs from the original code as possible (low priority).

-- Add a Hard mode
+- Add a Hard mode (WIP)

-- Add option to randomize encounters and/or trainer mons/attacks.

-- Overhaul the options menu when there isn't a saved game.
+- Change the options menu to allow the player to customize the game (with randomization and hard mode).

+- Document all changes that players will need (new teams, encounters, etc)

 ## See also